renatabiniek/moonlight-quiz/README.md

 * **CSS Validator Errors & Warnings:**

+* **JSHint Validator:**

+No errors but multiple warnings about missing or unnecessary semicolons received.
+All fixed.

 ### Lighthouse Testing

 I ran the Lighthouse tests in incognito mode as some Chrome extensions were negatively impacting the results.